huzzle-app/Marketing-Graduate-Jobs-UK/README.md

-# 2024 Finance Graduate Jobs by Huzzle
+# 2024 Marketing Graduate Jobs by Huzzle

-Use this repo to find 100+ finance graduate jobs that are still accepting applications 🏦
+Use this repo to find 100+ marketing graduate jobs that are still accepting applications 🏦

-⚠️ Please note that this repository is exclusively for finance graduate jobs in the United Kingdom 🇬🇧
+⚠️ Please note that this repository is exclusively for marketing graduate jobs in the United Kingdom 🇬🇧

 -----